robotics-4-all/dFlow/README.md

 #### Forms

 A From is a conversational pattern to collect information and store them in form parameters or *slots* following business logic.
 The assistant requests each slot using a specific text and extracts information from the user expression.
-Each slot has one of the 4 types (int, float, text, bool) and is filled from the processed text, from an extracted entity, or with a specific value if user stated a particular intent.
+Each slot is of one of the 4 types (int, float, text, bool) and considers the user expression to be filled.
+It can contain the entire processed text, an extracted entity, or  a specific value which is set in case the user states a particular intent.

 ```
 Form: